saphanaacademy/Spatial/ESRI_S4HANA/exercises/hdbData.md

 ### <a name="hdbdimp"></a> Import of Sample Data into HANA

 There are two tables of sample data that will be imported into your HANA system.
 One table is a US Census table and the other table will be used to perform a simple geocoding of the customer addresses from the S/4HANA system.
-The geocoding in this case is approximating the location using the centroid of its zipcode approximation.
+The geocoding in this case is approximating the location using the centroid of its zipcode approximation so it is useful from a "how to" / demo perspective but not for accuracy.
+If you are interested in more information on geocoding please go to [help.sap.com] and search on "geocode".(https://help.sap.com/viewer/search?q=geocode)

-* Copy the [link address for the sample data download from here.](https://goo.gl/k9ydJV) and download the .zip file and extract the contents.
+* Copy the [link address for the sample data download from here](https://goo.gl/k9ydJV) and download the .zip file and extract the contents.

-* Go to Eclipse using the SAP HANA Development perspective and right click on the HACKT28 schema in your HACKT28 user's connection.
+* Go to Eclipse > SAP HANA Development perspective > and right click on the HACKT28 schema in your HACKT28 user's connection.
 Choose "Import".

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/dataimp1.jpg">